remmmi/WooCommerce-Cart-REST-API/readme.txt

 📢 Only bug and security updates will be provided here on WordPress dot ORG.
 Any new major updates starting with v5.0 will be provided [directly from us](https://cocartapi.com?utm_medium=website&utm_source=wpplugindirectory&utm_campaign=readme&utm_content=readmelink).

+= v4.3.23 - 3rd March, 2025 =

+## Improvements

+* Database: Simply modified the structure for columns that were `BIGINT UNSIGNED` to `bigint(20) unsigned`.
+* Session handler: Guest carts will now have a prefix `t_` before the cart key provided.
+This matches with WooCommerce session handler where it maybe used by 3rd party plugins or web host configurations to identify if the session is for a guest user.

+> Dev note: This affects only new guest sessions.

+## Bug Fix

+* WP-CLI: When updating the plugin, we don't need to include the install class again.

+### Compatibility

+* Tested with WooCommerce v9.7

 = v4.3.22 - 26th February, 2025 =

+### Corrections

 * REST API: Schema corrections for cart endpoint.
 * REST API: Schema corrections for items endpoint to match cart schema.